The connected cockpit

 Captain Mary McMillan reveals how aviation connectivity will improve efficiency and safety

 One of the most striking changes that the digital world has brought to the cockpit is the phasing out the traditional flight bag.
 Flight bags are the bulky black bags that pilots have carried on planes for decades.
-Full of hundreds of pages of paper charts and flight plans, they can weigh up to 40 pounds.
+Full of hundreds of pages of paper charts and flight plans, they can weigh up to 18 kg or 40 pounds.
 However, over the last five years, many have been replaced with tablet computers.
-These weigh closer to two pounds and carry all information electronically.
+These weigh closer to two pounds or less than a kilo and carry all information electronically.

 “This represents a true paradigm shift,” says Inmarsat Aviation’s VP of Safety and Operational Services, Captain Mary McMillan.
 “The SB-S platform is going to increase the level of information and knowledge that we use every day on the flight deck by orders of magnitude.
 It will boost the efficiency of flights, improve safety, and make flights more punctual.
 It’s very exciting.”